seance/paraverse/pages/characters.md

 ##### Arx Arcanum

 Arx Arcanum, or *secret citadel*, is a place for studying the mysteries of the arcane arts.
-TODO.
+Spell sustain `+1`.
+Unlock an Arcane Aspect and gain `+2 XP` in it, or gain `+1 XP` in an already unlocked Aspect.

 ##### Scholar

-Those who master the arcane arts are both feared and respected. `+1` COG, TODO.
+Those who master the arcane arts are both feared and respected. `+1` COG.
+Unlock an Arcane Aspect and gain `+2 XP` in it, or gain `+1 XP` in an already unlocked Aspect.

 ##### Gladiator